Charles77K/DIneSphere/README.md

-# Godfrey Eats Mobile Application
+#  DineSphere Mobile Application

-Godfrey Eats is a mobile application built with React Native designed to simplify food ordering and delivery for users.
+DineSphere is a mobile application built with React Native designed to simplify food ordering and delivery for users.
 It provides a seamless interface for browsing menus, placing orders, and tracking deliveries from the comfort of your phone.

 ## Features